 Protecting the world's largest tuna fishery

 Tuna caught in the western pacific end up on the shelves of major retailers across the UK and Europe.
-The Marine Stewardship Council (MSC) is set to re-certify the western pacific PNA fishery as "sustainable" even though there is vast amounts of unsustainable fishing done in the area.
+The Marine Stewardship Council (MSC) has re-certified the western pacific PNA fishery as "sustainable" even though there is vast amounts of unsustainable fishing done in the area.

 In fact a fishing vessel and crew can use the same fishing gear one day to fish tuna sustainably, receiving the MSC certification, and then on the same trip be hauling turtles, sharks, juvenile tuna and other protected species unsustainably.

 The MSC has re-certified the PNA fishery as sustainable.
 We believe they should have held off on the re-certification until the PNA could prove that all fishing in the region is sustainable.

 We are a campaign made up of seafood retailers, producers, charities and academics committed to creating a more sustainable fishing industry.

 You can let the MSC know that you want to be sure that when you buy MSC-certified fish, it comes from a fishery that only conducts sustainable fishing.